Debadatta22/RAG_with_Langchain/README.md

 To overcome this, the Retrieval-Augmented Generation (RAG) architecture was introduced — a hybrid approach that combines retrieval-based learning with generative models.
 This lab, offered via IBM SkillsBuild, provided a hands-on opportunity to build and explore a RAG-based pipeline using LangChain, a Python framework that simplifies working with LLM-powered applications.

+In this lab, I implemented Retrieval-Augmented Generation (RAG) using the LangChain framework in combination with IBM Granite AI Models, hosted and orchestrated via IBM Cloud resources.
+RAG is a cutting-edge architecture designed to enhance the capabilities of large language models (LLMs) by integrating real-time retrieval of relevant information from external knowledge bases.
+This significantly improves the factual accuracy and domain-specific relevance of AI responses.

 ## 🎯 Objective of the Lab
 The goal of the "RAG with LangChain" lab was to: